Marin Kružić

-Marin Kružić (born 11 September 1989) in Rijeka) is a Croatian handball player who currently plays for RK Zamet.
+Marin Kružić (born 11 September 1989) is a Croatian handball player who currently plays for RK Zamet.

 Career

-Kružić started his senior career in RK Kvarner Kostrena in 2004..
+Kružić started his senior career in RK Kvarner Kostrena in 2004.

 He moved to RK Zamet in 2007.
 Kružić quickly established himself as a top player in Zamet.

-In January 2013 got a call-up to train with the national team and to play in an upcoming against Norway.
+In January 2013, got a call-up to train with the national team and to play in an upcoming against Norway.
 Few weeks before the match Kružić fractured his nose in training with the national team and could not play for weeks.

-In 2013 when he moved to NEXE In Nexe he played in the SEHA League and in the EHF Cup.
+In 2013, when he moved to NEXE In Nexe he played in the SEHA League and in the EHF Cup.